Deriving a GENERIC system from a Hamiltonian system: The microscopic system

 We formally denote the extended system with finite temperature (and infinite energy) by $\mathfrak S_\beta:=(\bfZ\ti \bfX, \calH_\mafo{total}^\infty, \Jmac{\oplus}\JHB,\gamma_\beta)$, such that the new ingredients $\bfX\supset \bfH$ and $\gamma_\beta = \calN_\bfX(0,\beta^{-1} \bbC)$ are visible.
 Here $\calH_\mafo{total}^\infty $ coincides with $\cal\calH_\mafo{total}$ on $\bfZ\ti \bfH$ and equals $+\infty$ for $\eta\in \bfX\setminus\bfH$.
 In Section \ref{su:WellPosednessSDE} we discuss how the solution operator for the finite-energy microscopic system $(\bfZ\ti \bfH, \calH_\mafo{total}, \Jmac{\oplus}\JHB)$ can be extended to the infinite-energy system~$\mathfrak S_\beta$.

-The evolution operator $\ee^{t\JHB}$, that describes the heat-bath unitary evolution in the smaller space $\bfH$, can similarly be extended $\gamma_\beta$-a.e.\ to a operators $\extG_t$ on $\bfX$.
+The evolution operator $\ee^{t\JHB}$, that describes the heat-bath unitary evolution in the smaller space $\bfH$, can similarly be extended $\gamma_\beta$-a.e.\ to an operator $\extG_t$ on $\bfX$.
 Without loss of generality we make the following simplifying assumption (see Section~\ref{ss:extens-chosen-contin} for a discussion):

 \begin{ass}[Continuous evolution of the heat bath] The operator $\ee^{t\JHB}\colon\bfH\to \bfH$ can be extended to a strongly continuous group $(\extG_t)_{t\in \R}$ of bounded linear operators $\extG_t$ from $\bfX$ to $\bfX$. \end{ass}